TzerNanLinStudio/English_Vocabulary_Dictation_Test/README.md

 # English Vocabulary Dictation Test

-**This markdown file is still being edited and not all content has been completed yet.**
+**This project has completed its phase tasks but this markdown file is still being edited and not all content has been completed yet.**

 # 1. Introduction